 Stair Fees

-Probably the most common extra charge that you’ll see when moving in New York City are stair fees.
+Probably the most common extra charge that you’ll see when moving in New York City is stair fees.
 Chances are you’re either moving from a walkup or to one (or both).
-Moving, in general, is a difficult job and the added effort of lugging heavy boxes and furniture up multiple flights means many professional moving companies in New York City will charge a premium per flight.
+Moving, in general, is a difficult job, and the added effort of lugging heavy boxes and furniture up multiple flights means many professional moving companies in New York City will charge a premium per flight.

 Even if you have elevators in the building, you should talk to building management to see if there are any limitations you need to worry about.
-Some high rise buildings require moving companies to have certificate of insurance (COI) while others might have limited loading times.
-If you don’t follow the appropriate steps, you might not be able to move in and you’ll have to deal with the extra cost of storage.
+Some high-rise buildings require moving companies to have a certificate of insurance (COI), while others might have limited loading times.
+If you don’t follow the appropriate steps, you might not be able to move in, and you’ll have to deal with the extra cost of storage.

 Packing Services and Supplies